DrTexx/uploading-to-pypi/README.md

    ![Example](Example-Tag-V3.svg) `$ pytest`

 1. Update the value of 'version' in setup.py

-    (no commands, only script editting)

     ![Example](Example-Tag-V3.svg) `version='0.1b3'`

-1. Create a new git tag for the version (this should match the one in setup.py)
+1. Create a new git tag for the version and push (this should match the one in setup.py)

         $ git tag <version> -m "<version message/note>"
+        $ git push --tags origin master

    ![Example](Example-Tag-V3.svg) `$ git tag 0.1b3 -m "improved documentation"`

-1. Sync local tags to github

-        $ git push --tags origin master

 1. Create a wheel for current version